lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 # Introduction

 Welcome to Car Detection Tutorial Step 3.
 Now that the application can detect vehicles in images, we want it to tell us what type of vehicles were found and what color the vehicle are.
-The precompiled "vehicle-attributes-recognition-barrier-0039" model included with the OpenVINO™ toolkit is what we will be using to accomplish this.
+The precompiled "vehicle-attributes-recognition-barrier-0039" model included with the Intel® Distribution of Intel® Distribution of OpenVINO™ toolkit is what we will be using to accomplish this.
 The sample output below shows the results where the ROI box now appears with the vehicle type (e.g. “car”) and its color (e.g. “black”).
 The metrics reported now also include the time to run the vehicle attribute detection model.

 ![image alt text](../doc_support/step3_image_1.png)

 # Vehicle Attributes Detection Model

-The OpenVINO™ toolkit provides a pre-compiled model for inferring vehicle type and color from an image of a car.
+The Intel® Distribution of OpenVINO™ toolkit provides a pre-compiled model for inferring vehicle type and color from an image of a car.
 You can find it at:

 * /opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-attributes-recognition-barrier-0039